Warning: Aboriginal and Torres Strait Islander people are advised that this website includes images or names of people

 Click here to hear Uncle Jim Berg speak about the vision for the Trust.

-Click here to hear Nerissa Broben, our Collections Manager, talk about how the artist Tommy McRae provides a valuable Koorie perspective from the late 1800s through his drawings in our Collection.
+Click here to hear Nerissa Broben, our Senior Collections Curator, talk about how the artist Tommy McRae provides a valuable Koorie perspective from the late 1800s through his drawings in our Collection.

 Read the following Insite Magazine article written by Nerissa Broben, speaking to Uncle Jim Berg about the establishment of the Koorie Heritage Trust and the role of our collection as a point of connection.

 Insite Magazine Article by Nerissa Broben (PDF) 312.02 kB

 Our collections program is made possible through the generous support of the City of Melbourne, Creative Victoria and the Ministry for the Arts through its Indigenous Visual Arts Industry Support and Culture Support Programs.